huggingface/accelerate/docs/source/usage_guides/low_precision_training.md

 🤗 Accelerate tries to set sensible defaults, but exploring and tweaking the various parameters yourself can lead to better performance potentially.

-To use it, specify `backend="msamp"` and modify any of the arguments you want as part of your kwarg handler:
+To use it, specify `backend="te"` and modify any of the arguments you want as part of your kwarg handler:

 ```{python}
 from accelerate import Accelerator